 Now with a team of 16 people, GBH are a multi-award winning design and advertising agency based in London.
 GBH solve communication problems for a diverse mix of clients in Identity, Print, Packaging, Digital, Retail, Environment, Advertising and Online.

-GBH has consistently been ranked within the ten most creative UK Design agencies since the company’s foundation in 1999, reaching No. 2 in 2008 and again in 2012.
+GBH has consistently been ranked within the ten most creative UK Design agencies since the company’s foundation in 1999, reaching No. 2 in 2008 and again in 2012, currently sitting at No.3 in 2013.
 (Source: Design Week Creative Survey).

-GBH are currently ranked No.2 in the The Design Week Creative Survey, an annual ranking of design consultancies across all sectors based on their number of award wins, with Apple's international product design team at No.1.
+GBH are currently ranked No.3 in the 2013 The Design Week Creative Survey, an annual ranking of design consultancies across all sectors based on their number of award wins.